The 2021 military pay increase is officially 3% now that the FY2021 National Defense Authorization Act has passed.

 Under current law, military pay raises are by default, set to equal the percentage change in the U.S. Employment Cost Index (ECI).
 It is a formula for an automatic annual increase in Basic Pay that is indexed to the annual increase in the ECI for Private Industry Workers.
 However, the President and Congress can enact increases that are above the ECI.
 The President, by law Title 37, Chapter 19, Section 1009, has the authority to specify an alternative pay adjustment that supersedes the automatic adjustment.

 Basic pay is the largest component of military service members’ cash compensation.
 Non-taxable allowances for housing and food make up most of the remainder of that compensation.

 The military Basic Pay raise under the automatic statutory ECI formula is 3.0 percent.
 This is based on the ECI formula for wages and salaries that increased 3.0 percent for the 12-month period ending in September 2019.
 Again, the president, Congress and the Defense Department are not strictly bound by the ECI.

-The actual increase in Basic Pay for 2021 may be different, depending on presidential or congressional action.
-The NDAA currently proposes a 3.0 percent as well and typically the ECI plays a major factor in the final Basic Pay increase.
-For example, the FY2020 NDAA requested a 3.1% increase in basic pay which matched the automatic ECI statutory formula of 3.1%.
+Actual increases in Basic Pay can be different, depending on presidential or congressional action.
+Typically the ECI plays a major factor in the final Basic Pay increase.
+For example, the FY2021 NDAA requested a 3.0% increase in basic pay which matched the automatic ECI statutory formula of 3.0%.